“Word hard and don’t be afraid to ask questions.”

 Where are you from?
 Michigan

 Most satisfying?
-I think probably the most rewarding is helping people on their worst day and making it a little bit better.
+I think the most rewarding is helping people on their worst day and making it a little bit better.

 What do you wish you had known when starting?
 I wish I felt ok not knowing everything.